Truck Accident Lawyer in Chattanooga

 If you have been injured in a truck wreck in Tennessee or Georgia, it is important to contact a personal injury attorney as soon as possible.

-In Tennessee, a truck accident victim has one year from the date of the accident to file a claim.
+In Tennessee, a tractor trailer accident victim has one year from the date of the accident to file a claim.
 In Georgia, a truck accident victim has two years from the date of the truck accident to file a claim.
 However, it is important to get started on your claim long before those deadlines approach.

 Tips for Protecting Your Rights After a Truck Crash